ibm-cloud-docs/assistant-data/assistant-add.md

 1. Choose an existing skill to use instead or [create a skill](/docs/services/assistant-data?topic=assistant-data-skill-add).

+    You cannot swap search skills currently.
+    {: important}

 ### Switching between service instances
 {: #assistant-add-switch-instance}

+If you have more than one deployed instance of {{site.data.keyword.conversationshort}} in your cluster, you can switch to a different instance.

+To change to a different instance, you must open the other instance from the *My instances* page of the {{site.data.keyword.icp4dfull_notm}} web client.

-If you have access to more than one provisioned instance, you can check the page header to find out which instance you are currently using.
-If you are working in a skill, click the **Skills** breadcrumb link first.
+**V1.3 only**: If you are working within a skill, click the **Skills** breadcrumb link first.
 The banner displays the current instance name.
 To switch to a different service instance, click **Change**, and then choose the appropriate instance.